haxsysgit/fetchanime/README.md

 ## Acknowledgments

-This script was created by [insert your name here] using the following resources:
+This script was created by Arinze using the following resources:

 - [animepahe](https://animepahe.com/)
 - [Python Requests library](https://requests.readthedocs.io/)